 The goal of the course is to provide insight into contemporary quantitative methods used in scientific studies of psychology.
 The course will provide a useful guide to the generation and interpretation of quantitative data.

 The course will equip you with the technical skills and knowledge to develop and analyse your own research using contemporary scientific methods.

-"During the course Theory and Practice of Science in Psychology, I got the opportunity to dig deeper into the fundamental philosophical principles behind modern social science, which helped me gain a better understanding of the scientific process, its underlying assumptions, and how knowledge is constructed in modern life.
+"During the course Theory and Practice of Science in Psychology, I got the opportunity to dig deeper into the fundamental philosophical principles behind modern social science.

-The course in Advanced Scientific Methods in Psychology on the other hand allowed me to advance my understanding of methodological aspects, such as a wide range of research designs and types of statistical analyses that are frequently used within the field of psychology.
+The course in Advanced Scientific Methods in Psychology on the other hand allowed me to advance my understanding of methodological aspects.

 Besides the opportunity to write and receive feedback on a research proposal of my choosing, the content of the courses continuously contributes to my current work as a PhD student, as I frequently employ the statistical methods and means of data screening I learned during the course work.

 For future students interested in taking the two courses, my main advice is to participate actively in the seminars, as many of the insights come from critically discussing literature with fellow students and lecturers.
-I would also highly recommend attending or organizing study circles for some of the more dense material, that can be challenging to take on alone.
-But also, dare to think critically, discuss concepts from various perspectives, and allow yourself to be curious during the course work."
+Dare to think critically, discuss concepts from various perspectives, and allow yourself to be curious during the course work."

 – Kristoffer Holm, graduate from the programme in June 2014